markxoe/vscode-clockodo/README.md

-# Unofficial Clockodo Extension
+# Unofficial VSCode Clockodo Extension

-> [!WARNING]
-> This extension is still in development and may contain bugs, errors and bad UX.
-> It also contains some bad and old code, is not well tested and may not work as expected.
+This extension is still in development and may contain bugs, errors and bad UX.
+It also contains some bad and old code, is not well tested and may not work as expected.

 This is a extension for VSCode that allows you to track your time in Clockodo.